Frequently Asked Questions

 Not necessarily.
 As in all personal injury cases, it is the burden of the plaintiff to show that their injuries occurred because of negligence on the part of the defendant.
-Just because you may have suffered injuries on another person or business’ property does not mean that they are necessarily liable for your damages.
-However, businesses are expected to exercise a reasonable amount of care in maintaining their premises so that they do not pose a serious threat to the health and well-being of customers, and in many cases, slip and fall accidents are the result of negligence that may render a store liable for damages.
+Just because you may have suffered injuries on another person or business’s property does not mean that they are necessarily liable for your damages.
+However, businesses are expected to exercise a reasonable amount of care in maintaining their premises so that they do not pose a serious threat to the health and well-being of customers, and in many cases, slip-and-fall accidents are the result of negligence that may render a store liable for damages.

-Another thing to consider is that many property owners carry insurance policies that are somewhat similar to the No Fault coverage that comes into play in car accidents.
+Another thing to consider is that many property owners carry insurance policies that are somewhat similar to the no-fault coverage that comes into play in car accidents.
 If you have suffered a minor injury on another property owner’s premises but believe litigation may be too costly, you may still be able to receive some compensation through their medical expense payments insurance coverage.

 What rights do I have if I was injured by a defective product?